ProBeat: Google Chrome and Mozilla Firefox are bringing back the browser wars

 But everything else I mentioned above is largely about the PC.
 And while that’s great for people like me who spend hours at a desktop and laptop all day, it’s simply no longer where the biggest impact lies.

-Users want extensions on mobile, for a start.
-Whether Google or Mozilla can get this done first will set the bar for years to come.
+Users want powerful extensions on mobile, for a start.
+Mozilla beat Google to the punch here, but that’s just the tip of the iceberg.

 Users also want better communication between their computers and phones.
 Apple and Microsoft have a distinct advantage here, but neither are really blowing the rest out of the water.